 Accommodation Options:

-- Inkaterra La Casona Relais & Châteaux: Strategically located in the heart of Cusco, this luxurious 5-star hotel is a perfect base for exploring the city.
-Just steps away from Cusco Cathedral and surrounded by popular attractions and restaurants, Inkaterra La Casona offers a luxurious and comfortable experience.
-Address: Plaza Las Nazarenas 211, Cusco, Peru
+- Inkaterra La Casona Relais & Châteaux: Strategically located in the heart of Cusco, at Plaza Las Nazarenas 211, this luxurious five-star hotel is the perfect base for exploring the city; just a short walk from the Cathedral and surrounded by attractions and restaurants, it offers an experience of luxury and comfort.

-- Plaza Tierra Viva Cusco: Features 20 elegant rooms that offer all the necessary comforts for a pleasant stay.
-The hotel’s restaurant provides a unique dining experience, ideal for those who don’t want to wander too far for meals.
-Address: Calle Cruz Verde 390, Cusco
+- Tierra Viva Hoteles Cusco: Located at 390 Cruz Verde Street, this hotel features 20 elegant rooms offering all the amenities needed for a pleasant stay; its restaurant provides a unique dining experience, ideal for those who prefer to eat without venturing too far from the hotel.

 San Blas